Blogs, E-fulfillment, How-to, How-to, Warehousing, Warehousing

 3. Find out which goods belong together

 Are certain articles often ordered together?
 Then bring the fixed pick locations of these products close to each other.
-To make it a bit more clear: place the coffee cups next to the coffee spoons and smartphones close to their marching covers.
+To make it a bit more clear: place the coffee cups next to the coffee spoons and smartphones close to their matching covers.
 Of course, you have the knowhow to define matching goods within your market.

 Order pickers, no order runners